 Not only do our education volunteers get to work with live animals, but they are also responsible in helping teach the local community about our animals, how to help species to survive, and about conservation in general.
 And when I say you get to work with live animals, I’m not kidding.
 We have a variety of animals from a chinchilla or bat to a variety of snakes and even owls and a Golden Eagle.
 Docents 18 and over actually get a chance to handle birds of prey. .

 Volunteering is also a great way to give back to the community.
 We know there are thousands of volunteer opportunities out there, but only one with the benefits of being at the Montgomery Zoo.
 We have spaces open for every day of the week, and are more than glad to work around your schedule!
-There are several ways to get started, you can download an application here or call 240-4900 and ask for the education department.
+There are several ways to get started, you can download an application or call (334) 240-4909 for the Zoo's Education Department.